Memoirs Illustrating the History of Jacobinism: Background

 Abbé Augustin Barruel (1741–1820) became a Jesuit in 1756 but by 1762 anti-Jesuit feeling in France had become so strong that he left and travelled for many years, returning only in 1773.
 The events of the French Revolution in 1792 caused him to leave again and take refuge in England.
-His dislike and hostility towards the philosophers was well known and well developed before 1789 as he had been on the editorial staff of the popular anti-philosophy literary journal Année littéraire decades before the Revolution.
-In 1797, when living in exile in London, he wrote the Memoirs.
+His dislike and hostility towards the philosophers was well known and well developed before 1789, as he had been on the editorial staff of the popular anti-philosophe literary journal Année littéraire decades before the Revolution.
+He wrote the Memoirs in 1797 as an exile in London.
 It was published in French by the French publishing company at 128 Wardour Street, Oxford Street, London.
 An English edition was issued the same year, and the work quickly became a commercial success.
 The multi-volume work went through four revised French editions by 1799 and was translated into English, German, Italian, Spanish, Swedish, and Russian as editions were issued in London, Hamburg, Augsburg, Luxembourg, St. Petersburg, Dublin, Naples and Rome before the fall of Napoleon.